July 20, 2017

 Debt To Income Ratio

-The resulting figure should be 0.10 or lower.
+The other method for DTI – seldom used – is the same formula, minus your mortgage/rent payment.
+The resulting figure should be 10% or lower.
 That means your debts should account for 10% (or less) of your income.
 If it’s a larger figure, bells should be clanging in your head.

 “These young people start their adult life in debt.
 They are highly leveraged.
 It leads to mismanagement of their finances, which perpetuates the debt problem we have today.’’